Top Fastmail Alternatives to Consider in 2026

 Fastmail Pricing

-There are three Fastmail plans that range mostly in storage capacity and customization option:
+Fastmail offers three subscription tiers that vary primarily in storage capacity and customization options:

-• Standard – $5/month, 30 GB of storage, your own Fastmail custom domain
+• Standard - Mid-tier plan with 30 GB of storage and custom domain support

-• Professional – $9/month, 100 GB of storage, email retention archive
+• Professional - Advanced plan with 100 GB of storage and email retention archive

 The Final Verdict on Fastmail